yiisoft/yii2/docs/guide/structure-views.md

 Like [controllers](structure-controllers.md) and [models](structure-models.md), there are conventions to organize views.

-* For views rendered in a controller, they should be put under the directory `@app/views/ControllerID` by default, where `ControllerID` refers to the [controller ID](structure-controllers.md#routes).
+* For views rendered by a controller, they should be put under the directory `@app/views/ControllerID` by default, where `ControllerID` refers to the [controller ID](structure-controllers.md#routes).
 For example, if the controller class is `PostController`, the directory would be `@app/views/post`; If it is `PostCommentController`, the directory would be `@app/views/post-comment`.
 In case the controller belongs to a module, the directory